cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 - [Firefox Nightly](https://www.mozilla.org/firefox/nightly/)

 Cypress automatically detects available browsers on your OS.
-You can switch the browser in the Cypress App by using the drop down in the top right corner:
+You can switch the browser in the Cypress App by using the drop down near the top right corner:

-<DocsImage src="/img/guides/browser-list-dropdown.png" alt="Select a different browser" ></DocsImage>
+<DocsImage src="/img/guides/launching-browsers/v10/browser-list-dropdown.png" alt="Select a different browser"></DocsImage>

 ### Browser versions supported